w3c/wot/WG/charter.md

 ## Goals

-This Working Group will define Web technology standards to enable services that span IoT platforms on devices ranging from microcontrollers to cloud-based server farms, with a view to countering fragmentation and data silos, and enabling a global market of services and associated software tools.
+This Working Group will define Web technology standards to enable services that span IoT platforms on devices ranging from microcontrollers to cloud-based server farms, with a view to countering fragmentation, and enabling a global market of services and associated software tools.
 This is expected to drive down the costs and risks involved in developing services, and help realise the full potential for the IoT.
+In short, we seek to extend the Web from a Web of pages to a Web of things.

 There are many possible applications across a wide range of domains, e.g. homes, offices, healthcare, cities, electrical grids, retail and manufacturing.
 The key to realizing the Web of Things is the metadata that provides the basis for semantic interoperability.
 This Working Group will focus on the metadata vocabularies that are useful across a broad range of application domains.
 In addition, we plan work on scripting APIs exposed to application developers, and bindings to common protocols in collaboration with the standards development organizations responsible for those protocols.